thomasneirynck/chopchop.js/README.md

     http://my.domain.com/some/app?fps=show

-The graph can be modified with following parameters
+The graph can be modified with following parameters (all optional)

 1. fps_w: the width of the line chart, in pixels.
 2. fps_h: the height of the line chart, in pixels.
 3. fps_frameref: the target frame duration, in milliseconds, indicated by a horizontal line.
 The default is 16 (ca. 60 frames per second).
 4. fps_framemax: the maximum frame duration of the line-chart